-A Training Course for Hearing Officers and Participants in Administrative Hearings
+A Training Course for Hearing Officers and 2018 Participants in Kentucky Administrative Hearings

 The Attorney General has been providing hearing officer services to various boards and agencies of the Commonwealth since at least the 1980s, and this work was expanded and centralized with the creation of the Administrative Hearings Branch by the General Assembly in 1994.
 The creation of the branch coincided with the legislature's enactment of the Administrative Hearings Act,